User Access Reviews: A Step-by-Step Guide, Best Practices, Checklist, Process and Compliance

 That’s how privilege creep begins.
 Over time, users collect access they no longer need.
 Maybe they’ve changed roles.
 Maybe they’ve left.
 Maybe someone forgot to remove their admin rights.
 It seems harmless—until it isn’t.

 In 2024 alone, over 90% of organizations experienced at least one identity-related incident, according to the Identity Defined Security Alliance.
-Many of these could have been prevented with regular user access reviews.
+Many of these incidents could have been prevented with regular user access audits and identity access assessments.
+Conducting thorough access entitlement reviews helps organizations ensure that every account and system access is properly monitored and secured.

 Let’s break down why these reviews matter so much: